Rec Room (video game): Rec Room Studio

-Amongst Rec Room's most major creation systems is Rec Room Studio.
-Rec Room Studio was a partnership between Rec Room and game engine Unity in order to bring professional-level tools into Rec Room creation.
-Rec Room Circuits V2 circuits have been created to accommodate Rec Room Studio.
+On September 23, 2022, Rec Room announced Rec Room Studio at Rec Con 2022.
+This was a partnership between Rec Room and game engine Unity in order to bring professional-level tools into Rec Room creation.

-Rec Room Studio's access has been gradually rolled out since 2023, with it at first only being accessible to handpicked creators before gradually being rolled out to everybody who meets the following criteria as of April 2025:
+Rec Room Studio's access was gradually rolled out starting in 2023, with it at first only being accessible to handpicked creators, and later to those who met minimum requirements and had Rec Room Plus, before opening access by November 13, 2024 to anyone who met the following requirements: